Vstepanovic/Portfolio/README.md

 # projects
-Only one project created on Power Bi as a training
+Projects made as a training